-Due to the uncertainty regarding the extent of off-site augmentation and the delivery timeframes of key water, sewer and power infrastructure, advice has been sought from the relevant utility agencies to determine existing capacity of infrastructure either in the Precinct or within close proximity that could be augmented to allow initial development to occur within the Precinct.
-A summary of the potential interim servicing arrangements is presented in Figure 2 and the proposals for each infrastructure type is discussed below.
+Advice has been sought from the relevant utility agencies to determine existing capacity of infrastructure either in the Precinct or within close proximity that could be augmented to allow initial development to occur within the Precinct.

+A set of interim servicing strategies has been proposed by the utility agencies to provide for initial stages of development in the Precinct.
+A summary of these potential interim servicing arrangements is presented in Figure 4 and the proposals for each infrastructure type is discussed below.

 The staging of delivery of the water cycle infrastructure and road infrastructure will not require establishment of interim strategies.
-This is discussed further in Section 1.4.
+This is discussed further in Sections 5.2 and 5.3.